canvas-medical/documentation/collections/_api/practitioner.md

             description: The name associated with the practitioner.
             attributes:
               - name: use
-                type: enum [ ususal ]
+                type: enum
-                description: The 'use' attribute specifies the context in which the name is used.
-For this API, the only permitted value is 'usual,' which indicates that the name provided is the name typically used to identify the practitioner in daily practice.
+                description_for_all_endpoints: The `use` attribute specifies the context in which the name is used.
+The only permitted value is `usual`, which indicates that the name provided is the name typically used to identify the practitioner in daily practice.
                 required_in: create, update
+                enum_options:
+                  - value: usual
+              - name: text
+                type: string
+                description: Practitioner's credentialed name in Canvas.
+                exclude_in: create,update
               - name: family
                 type: string
                 description: Practitioner's last name.